 - 15. In the light of the above consideration, we find that the applicant prima facie has a case and the balance of convenience too is in his favour.
-We therefore, allow the OA and direct the Respondents to - (a) Review the pay fixed of the applicant on promotion to the rank of Lt Col in Dec 2004 under the 5th CPC and after due verification re-fix his pay in a manner that is most beneficial to the applicant. - (b) Re-fix the applicants' pay on transition into 6th CPC with the most beneficial option, while ensuring that the applicants do not draw less pay than their juniors. - (c) Re-fix the applicants' pay on transition to 7th CPC and subsequent promotion and retirement accordingly. - (d) All pending similar cases pertaining to pay fixation on promotion in 5th CPC with the most beneficial option be similarly reviewed and pay refixed. - (e) Pay the arrears within three months of this Order and submit a compliance report."
+We therefore, allow the OA and direct the Respondents to - (a) Review the pay fixed of the applicant on promotion to the rank of Lt Col in Dec 2004 under the 5th CPC and after due verification re-fix his pay in a manner that is most beneficial to the applicant. (b) Re-fix the applicants' pay on transition into 6th CPC with the most beneficial option, while ensuring that the applicants do not draw less pay than their juniors. - (c) Re-fix the applicants' pay on transition to 7th CPC and subsequent promotion and retirement accordingly. - (d) All pending similar cases pertaining to pay fixation on promotion in 5th CPC with the most beneficial option be similarly reviewed and pay refixed. - (e) Pay the arrears within three months of this Order and submit a compliance report." - 5.
+Significantly, vide judgment dated 14.08.2024 in Union of India & Ors Vs Col. Rajesh Suredia (Retd) in WP(C) 5477/2024, the Hon'ble High Court of Delhi has upheld the said order of the Armed Forces Tribunal (PB), New Delhi in Col.

-- 4. Significantly, vide judgment dated 14.08.2024 in Union of India & Ors Vs Col. Rajesh Suredia (Retd) in WP(C) 5477/2024, the Hon'ble High Court of Delhi has upheld the said order of the Armed Forces Tribunal (PB), New Delhi in Col. Rajesh Suredia (Retd) Vs Union of India & Ors in OA 2857/2021 and has observed vide paras 3-5 thereof to the effect: - "3.
+Rajesh Suredia (Retd) Vs Union of India & Ors in OA 2857/2021 and has observed vide paras 3-5 thereof to the effect:

+- "3.
 After detailed arguments, learned counsel for the petitioners submits that taking into account that the directions issued by the learned Tribunal for reviewing the pay fixation qua all similarly placed persons as the respondents would involve examining of voluminous record, the exercise to comply with paragraph 15(d) of the order is likely to take at least further six weeks' time. - 4.
 In the light of this explanation given by the petitioners, we grant further six weeks' time to the petitioners to comply with the directions issued in the impugned order. - 5.
+The writ petition is accordingly disposed of in the aforesaid terms. " - 6.
+As laid down by the Hon'ble Supreme Court in Lt Col Suprita Chandel vs Union of India and Ors (Civil Appeal No. 1943 of 2022) that it is a well settled principle of law that where a citizen aggrieved by an action of the government department has approached the court and obtained a declaration of law in his/her favour, others similarly situated ought to be extended the benefit without the need for them to go to Court.

-The writ petition is accordingly disposed of in the aforesaid terms. " - 5.
-In the light of the above consideration, the OA 2059/2025 is allowed and the respondents are directed to: - (a) Review the pay fixed of the applicant in a most beneficial manner after due verification and ensuring that the applicant is not drawing less pay than that his coursemate/junior.
+- 7. In the light of the above consideration, the OA 2187/2025 is allowed and the respondents are directed to: - (a) Review the pay fixed of the applicant in a most beneficial manner on transition to the 7th CPC and subsequent promotion(s) in a most beneficial manner after due verification and ensuring that the applicant is not drawing less pay than that his course-mate/junior. - (b) To pay the arrears within three months of this order.